 The Peak District is one of the crowning glories of the British countryside.
 Whether you’re looking for walking routes, seeking adrenaline thrills or want to find a dog-friendly pub to cosy up in with your pooch, the quaint villages, sprawling hills and glistening lakes combine to create a whimsical wilderness that you won’t mind getting lost in.

-- Where is the Peak District?
 Located towards the north of England, the Peak District National Park encompasses much of northern Derbyshire, however it also crosses into the county borders of Cheshire, Staffordshire, Yorkshire and Greater Manchester.

-- In 1951, the Peak District was officially awarded National Park status.
+In 1951, the Peak District was officially awarded National Park status.
 Conserving and enhancing the scenic beauty and preserving the wildlife and culture of the area is key to national parks in England and Wales, alongside ensuring that the public can appreciate and enjoy its qualities.

-- The highest market town in England
+- Buxton is the highest market town in England

-- Jacobs Ladder was named after Jacob Marshall who lived at Edale Head House (formerly Youngit House) in the 18th century
+- Jacob's Ladder was named after Jacob Marshall who lived at Edale Head House (formerly Youngit House) in the 18th century

 - The Moorlands Visitor Centre is a flagship tourism hub for the national park

-- Most famous for its pudding the Bakewell Tart
+- Most famous for its pudding: the Bakewell tart

 - The Parish Church of All Saints has links back to both the Saxons and the Normans with a major restoration in the 19th century